-Paired with a salad and good bread, you’ll have a meal that encourages people to linger and visit.
-You can also just pile this on half a French or Italian loaf, add Mozzarella, and broil for a super quick supper.
+This recipe is a meal prep champion.
+You can pile this easy sauce on half a French or Italian loaf, add Mozzarella, and broil for a super quick supper.
 You can do the same with pita, flatbread, or Focaccia for a perfect pizza.
 It’s great for lasagna, ravioli, manicotti, baked ziti, and stuffed shells.
 See why my fridge and freezer are full of this stuff?

 The flavors are great fresh but really come together in the days after in the fridge or freezer.
 If you do freeze, save the butter and fresh herbs and greens for when you reheat.

 - Half this recipe if you want an approximate 2 cup yield.
 I always make 4 and put 2 in the freezer.